Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 	- Select *RootManageSharedAccessKey*
 	- Copy the content of the **CONNECTION STRING - PRIMARY KEY** (Warning: the string, *not* the plain *PRIMARY KEY*)
  - Double click the file **ManfuacturingGenerator.exe** to start data generation.
 This will open a console and show messages as data are streamed from the local computer into the event hub **manufactureeh**.
-    - ***NOTE*** The following PowerBI Dashboards will only be dynamically updated when this generator is running.
+    ***NOTE:*** The following PowerBI Dashboards will only be dynamically updated when this generator is running.

 ## Configure a Power BI dashboard